godotengine/godot-docs/classes/class_xmlparser.rst

 Description
 -----------

+Provides a low-level interface for creating parsers for `XML <https://en.wikipedia.org/wiki/XML>`__ files.
 This class can serve as base to make custom XML parsers.
-Since XML is a very flexible standard, this interface is low-level so it can be applied to any possible schema.

 .. rst-class:: classref-reftable-group